Lauren Duca’s Feminist Journalist Class Criticized By NYU Students

 Students also claimed Duca did not stick to the course syllabus, which itself faced criticism when it surfaced online earlier in the year.
 The syllabus indicated that 20 percent of a student’s grade for the course would be determined by their presence on Twitter.

-But the biggest complaint alleged against Duca is that the Twitter personality targeted one student in the class based on communication issues she had with the student, who was an exchange student visiting New York to study.
+But the biggest complaint alleged against Duca was that the Twitter personality targeted one student in the class based on communication issues she had with the student, who was an exchange student visiting New York to study.
 The students claimed this was the final straw that caused them to speak out against her and to file a complaint with New York University, per BuzzFeed News.

 In the BuzzFeed article, Duca defended herself and her course, and reminded the journalist writing the profile that she was not perfect.